Processing specific job classes

 Detailed example

 This is a comprehensive example intended to show different possibilities.
-It is not a recommendation.
+A Helm chart example is also available.
+These are not recommendations.

 1. Edit /etc/gitlab/gitlab.rb: